Psychological Services

 What do I need to do to get help for my child?

 If your child is having problems in reading, math, writing or behavior, your primary contact is your child’s teacher.
-The teacher will work with a collaborative team on the RTI² (Response to Instruction and Intervention) process.
+The teacher will work with a collaborative team on the RTI (Response to Intervention) process.
 The team will provide teachers with resources and support to develop and put into action interventions according to your child’s needs.

 How is my child referred for a psychoeducational evaluation?